kaihouguide/the_ULTIMATE_android_mining_setup/README.md

 ## ⚠️ Storage Requirement

-> Surprisingly not much anymore
+> Surprisingly not much anymore!

+> **Quick Note:** This is a Linux installation, basically an entire PC on your phone.
+If you really want, you can do most simple tasks on this if you know your way around Linux.
+You can even install a browser with Yomitan, use AnkiConnect, and mine with it (untested), but I recommend doing as many Android-native tasks as possible.
+Also, AnkiDroid has announced incoming add-on support, so you can skip right to the immersion content when that drops!

 ---
-### quick note this is a Linux installation, basically an entire PC on your phone if you really want you can do most simple tasks on this if you know your way around Linux and can even install a browser with yomitan and use ankiconnect and mine with it (untested) but I'd recc do as much Android native tasks as possible also Ankidroid has announced incoming addon support you can skip right to immersion content

 ## 🛠️ Prerequisites